Mustard oil: Chemical composition

 Its pungent flavor is due to allyl isothiocyanate, a phytochemical of plants in the mustard family, Brassicaceae (for example, cabbage, horseradish or wasabi).

 Mustard oil has about 60% monounsaturated fatty acids (42% erucic acid and 12% oleic acid); it has about 21% polyunsaturated fats (6% the omega-3 alpha-linolenic acid and 15% the omega-6 linoleic acid), and it has about 12% saturated fats.

-Potential toxicity
+Erucic acid in canola oil

-Mustard oil has high levels of erucic acid.
-Erucic acid may have toxic effects on the heart at high doses.
-An association between the consumption of dietary erucic acid and increased myocardial lipidosis, or heart disease, has not been established for humans, although given what is known about erucic acid, it can be a reason to expect that humans would be susceptible to this.
+Mustard oil can have up to 50% erucic acid – a component of canola oil, which is deemed as a safe food ingredient for human consumption when the erucic acid level does not exceed 2% of the total fatty acids and the canola oil is pure.